FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 certificate.

-Whether or not the server certificate is ignored, the peer MUST treat the local network as untrusted.  {{RFC8952, Section 6.2}} has more discussion on this topic.
+Whether or not the server certificate is ignored, the peer MUST treat the local network as untrusted.  {{RFC8952, Section 6}} has more discussion on this topic.

-The ability to not validate the EAP server certificates relaxes the requirements of {{RFC5216, Section 5.3}} which requires that the server certificate is always validated. .
+The ability to not validate the EAP server certificates relaxes the requirements of {{RFC5216, Section 5.3}} which requires that the server certificate is always validated.
 For the provisioning case, it is acceptable in some cases to not validate the EAP server certificate, but only so long as there are other means to authenticate the data which is being provisioned.

-However, since the device likely is configured with CAs for the web issued by {{CAB}}, (otherwise, the captive portal would also be unauthenticated), provisioning methods could use those CAs within an EAP method in order to allow the peer to authenticate the EAP server.
+However, since the device likely is configured with web CAs {{CAB}}, (otherwise, the captive portal would also be unauthenticated), provisioning methods could use those CAs within an EAP method in order to allow the peer to authenticate the EAP server.
 Further discussion